 Our outpatient model allows teens to remain at home and continue school and other activities while in treatment.
 Participants attend the program three days a week, for three hours each day after school.
-The average length to complete the group work is 12 weeks.
 Our individualized discharge planning helps connect participants to appropriate support services after the program.

 Depending on the adolescent’s treatment plan, family members may also participate in some sessions.
 We provide parent education and support as part of these sessions.